pdcook/GFMC/README.md

-# Gaussian Focus Monte Carlo - GFMC
+# Gaussian Focused Monte Carlo - GFMC

 A Method for Coupling Monte Carlo Simulations of Photon Transport to Gaussian Beam Propagation